Kuderic/civilization/DEVELOPMENT.md

 I didn't run into any issues initially when making my Board and Tile classes.
 However, when I tried to use an image for my tiles I had issues loading my tile image.
-I eventually figured out that even though my application runs from the bin folder, it looks in bin/data for files.
+I eventually figured out that even though my application runs from the bin folder, openFramworks classeslooks in bin/data for resources files.
-Because of this, I had to go an extra directory up to access my resource folder (../../resources/tile.png).
+Because of this, I had to go an extra directory up to access my actual resources folder (i.e. `../../resources/tile.png`).

+### 4/25/19 - Small Changes to Base Classes
+I changed the Board class to use a 2-D std::array to store tiles and added constants kBoardWidth and kBoardHeight.
+A 2-D array helps with implementing methods and pathing algorithms.
+I also made tiles_ and position_ private variables of their respective classes.
+I renamed my class variables so that they now end with an underscore, adhering to Google's C++ style guide.